suguk1052/SimpleNet/README.md

 Set `datapath` and `datasets` in `run.sh` before running so they match your custom dataset layout.
-The script now defaults to the custom directory structure without ground-truth masks (with `datapath=data` and `datasets=('custom')` for `data/custom/...`); switch the path and class list if you want to run on MVTecAD instead.
+The script now defaults to the custom directory structure without ground-truth masks (with `datapath=data` and `datasets=('custom')` for `data/custom/...`) and uses `resize/imagesize=128` to match a 128x128 custom dataset; switch the path, class list, or image sizes if you want to run on MVTecAD instead.
 ```
 bash run.sh
 ```